nfdi4cat/VocExcel/README.md

+**This fork is archived!** (2023-07-05) - Some parts/files of this repository were [merged](https://github.com/nfdi4cat/voc4cat-tool/pull/119) into voc4cat-tool including their git-history.

 # VocExcel

-> ***This is a fork!** The original project (now at [RDFlib/vocexcel](https://github.com/RDFLib/VocExcel)) changed its templates substantially which made it too cumbersome to keep our code and the customized templates compatible.
+> *This is a fork!
+The original project (now at [RDFlib/vocexcel](https://github.com/RDFLib/VocExcel)) changed its templates substantially
+> which made it too cumbersome to keep our code and the customized templates compatible.*
-> We consider changing the name of this fork in the future (suggestions welcome!).*

 VocExcel is another Excel to RDF converter for SKOS vocabs, but one that uses fixed template to achieve particular SKOS profile outcomes!